 The AP MLD intends to provide link recommendations in a Beacon frame to retrieve individually addressed buffered BUs to at least one (#15919)associated non-AP MLD that has all TIDs mapped to all the enabled links and the AP MLD has buffered BU(s) for that non-AP MLD.

+(#18166) Otherwise the AP MLD shall set dot11MultiLinkTrafficIndicationActivated to false.

 C.3 MIB Detail